Fentonhaslam/CV/README.md

 ## Fenton Haslam

-MSc in Quantum Encryption and its business applications and a passion for technology application in the everchanging volatile world.
+MSc in Quantum Encryption and its business applications, a strong passion for technology application in the everchanging volatile world.
 I am product focused individual with a tech background with ambitions to use Big Data and upcoming technology for long term utilitous applications.

 ## Skills

+I have skills in a number of areas
 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### This Skill